^

 • the risk of sudden death is 5 times greater than in the population;

-• 5-year survival of patients with chronic heart failure is less than 50%;
+• 5-year survival rate of patients with chronic heart failure is less than 50%;

-• the number of patients with asymptomatic course (asymptomatic left ventricular dysfunction) significantly exceeds the number of patients with clinically significant chronic heart failure.
+• The number of patients with asymptomatic course (asymptomatic left ventricular dysfunction) significantly exceeds the number of patients with clinically expressed chronic heart failure.

 The presented positions concern the adult contingent of patients.
-Precise statistics on the number of patients, and even more children with chronic heart failure in Ukraine does not exist.
+There are no exact statistics on the number of patients, and especially children with chronic heart failure in Ukraine.

-In the age aspect, the etiological factors of heart failure may be the following:
+In terms of age, the etiological factors of heart failure may be the following:

-• the period of the newborn: congenital heart defects, as a rule, at this age complex, combined and combined;
+• neonatal period: congenital heart defects, as a rule, at this age are complex, combined and combined;

-• Congenital heart defects, congenital myocarditis - early (fibroelastosis of the endocardium and myocardium) and late;
+• congenital heart defects, congenital myocarditis - early (endocardial and myocardial fibroelastosis) and late;

-• acquired valvular heart disease, at this age - as a consequence of infective endocarditis;
+• acquired valvular heart defects, at this age - as a consequence of infective endocarditis;

 • acute myocarditis.